holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/03_robozzle/lesson_plan.md

         - Real life
     - How are functions like abstraction?
         - Draw the "abstraction tree chart" from the previous lesson
+    - How are CTA maps like abstraction?
+        - Pictures of CTA train maps at various levels of abstraction
+        - How do maps and "abstraction tree chart" relate?
 - Today going to play some logic puzzles
     - Show robozzle and explain how the program works
         - **Just like scratch**